-Later we would pick up the dry fruit Gur from a shop in Patiala that I am still relishing as my dessert at home.
+Later we would pick up the dry fruit Gur from a shop in the town that I am still relishing as my dessert at home.

 We strayed into some fields where workers from Bihar were harvesting the potato.
 While the main harvesting was being done by the machine, the picking and sorting were being done manually.
 It was fun to stand in the fields of the food bowl of India.

 When we reached the farmhouse, it turned out to be a hot venue for pre-wedding shoots.
-It was amusing to see the amount of setup being done, number of cameras including drones being used and the other paraphernalia like royal looking jeeps and rugged motorbikes.
-Got no feeling of being in a farmhouse, but it was nice to see this side of emerging Punjab.
+It was amusing to see the amount of setup done, a number of cameras including drones being used and the other paraphernalia like royal looking jeeps and rugged motorbikes.
+I got no feeling of being in a farmhouse, but it was nice to see this side of emerging Punjab.